emredemirbas/mini-yugioh-game/README.md

 • Draw Phase is at the very beginning of each turn.
 The turn player draws one card from the top of their deck during this time.

 2. Main Phase
 • Main Phase is a phase that occurs right after Draw Phase.
-In this phase, player must choose a card to play from his/her hand.
+In this phase, player must choose a card to play from his/her hand (with left click).
 User should left click on the card that he/she wants to play.

 • Option 1: If current player chooses a monster card to play, this monster card will be played in ATK mode if ATK point > DEF point.